-Chicago Coalition for the Homeless and its Law Project will present renewable $2,500 college scholarships to four students who succeeded in high school while coping with homelessness.
+Chicago Coalition for the Homeless and its Law Project has awarded renewable $2,500 college scholarships to four students who succeeded in high school while coping with homelessness.
 Funded by private donors and grants, CCH has awarded more than $270,000 to 55 students since 2004.

-Scholarship winners Mayra Fajardo, Niani Scott, Prince Washington, and Avery Williams will be presented at a public awards event on Thursday, June 22.
+Scholarship winners Mayra Fajardo, Niani Scott, Prince Washington, and Avery Williams were honored at a public awards event on June 22.

 “We are inspired by these remarkable students,” said Law Project Director Patricia Nix-Hodes.
 “Despite unstable housing and other barriers, they have demonstrated a commitment to their education.
 We look forward to seeing what these leaders accomplish in their college years and beyond.”

-Our program’s newest college graduate, Gesenia Viviescas, will be featured speaker at an awards event hosted by Loyola University Chicago School of Law, 25 E. Pearson Street.
-A 6 p.m. reception precedes the one-hour program, which begins at 6:30 p.m. in the 10th floor ceremonial courtroom.
+Our program’s newest college graduate, Gesenia Viviescas, was featured speaker at an awards event hosted by Loyola University Chicago School of Law.

 In May Gesenia earned a bachelor’s degree from DePauw University in Greencastle, Ind., majoring in religious studies and spending a term in China.
 She served as a DePauw Presidential Ambassador, president of her sorority, and participated in DePauw student government.
 This spring Gesenia won a prestigious Fulbright award to teach English in Taiwan next school year.
 She hopes to later earn a master’s degree in international studies, with an eye to entering the diplomatic service.